Marcelo Ostria Trigo

-Marcelo Ostria Trigo (born February 23, 1935), is a Bolivian attorney, government official, diplomat, university professor, columnist and author.
+Marcelo Ostria Trigo (February 23, 1935 – August 30, 2021) was a Bolivian attorney, government official, diplomat, university professor, columnist and author.

 Early life and education

-Marcelo Ostria Trigo was born in Tarija, Bolivia, as the third child of a Bolivian pediatrician, Eduardo Ostria Gutiérrez (1898–1961) and of Matilde Trigo Pizarro (1902–1997).
+Marcelo Ostria Trigo was born in Tarija, Bolivia, as the fourth child of a Bolivian pediatrician, Eduardo Ostria Gutiérrez (1898–1961) and of Matilde Trigo Pizarro (1902–1997).
 He studied law at the Universidad Autónoma Juan Misael Saracho and graduated as an attorney in 1960.

 Diplomacy

 Domestic Service

 He entered Bolivia's Foreign Service in 1966.
 Among his many positions, his most noteworthy domestic appointments included: Economic Adviser to the Ministry of Foreign Affairs (1969), Under Secretary of the Ministry of Foreign Affairs (1974–1976), Minister of Foreign Affairs ad interim (1975), Under-Secretary-General of the Ministry of Foreign Affairs (1978), Adviser-General to the Ministry of Foreign Affairs (1993) and Foreign Policy Adviser to the President of Bolivia (2005).

 Under Secretary of the Ministry of Foreign Affairs

 During his appointment as Under Secretary of the Ministry of Foreign Affairs, he participated as part of the Bolivian Delegation in the Bolivia-Chile presidential meeting of Charaña in 1975.
 He played a key role in the meeting of Charaña, which led to a historic agreement between Bolivia and Chile that reestablished diplomatic relations between both countries that had been suspended since 1962, and resulted in the agreed upon design of a proposal to restore sovereign sea access to landlocked Bolivia.